-4. Modern Trade Policies in a Global Economy
+4. National Trade Policies in a Global Economy

-The focus of attention in this discussion is on policy issues at the national level.
 Despite vastly increased interdependence that has come with globalization in recent decades, sovereignty over almost all important policy decisions continues to reside with national governments.
 Membership in the WTO and in other bilateral and plurilateral agreements and organizations places some constraints on national decision-making.
 However, participation in such agreements is itself a sovereign national decision.
 Furthermore, these agreements still leave enormous scope for policy decisions at the national level on almost all important trade policy issues.